Anomalous transport in U(1)-symmetric quantum circuits: Results

 We analyze the exponent $\alpha_p$ derived from the peak value $\langle p_\text{max}(t)\rangle \sim t^{-\alpha_p}$, using the same method applied for $\langle\sigma(t)\rangle$.
 As shown in \Cref{fig:phase_diag}\subfig{a}, we find more robust and scale-sensitive results than those in \Cref{fig:finite_size_scaling_analysis}\subfig{a}.
 The plateaus at $\alpha_p \approx 0$ (full localization) and $\alpha_p \approx 1/2$ (diffusive transport) have stabilized, emerging clearly as scaling limits as $N$ increases.
 Although results remain somewhat unstable as $J$ approaches the swappy regime, a clearer structure is evident compared to \Cref{fig:finite_size_scaling_analysis}\subfig{a}.
 Larger system sizes $N$ generally increase $\alpha_p$ in this region, indicating the onset of very rapid thermalization consistent with super-diffusive ($\alpha_p > 1/2$) transport exponents.
 At $J\to\pi$, $\alpha_p$ nearly vanishes, as expected, since no excitation spreading occurs in this limit.

 Finally, we extract the transport exponent $\alpha_p$ from $\langle p_\text{max}(t)\rangle \sim t^{\alpha_p}$ across the entire phase diagram to assess the stability of all regimes away from the $J_z=\pi$ line (and thus the validity of our schematic intuition in \Cref{fig:schematic}).
 These results are shown for $N=20$ in \Cref{fig:phase_diag}\subfig{b} wherein we identify the four regimes unambiguously: (\ding{108}) $\alpha_p\approx 0$ in the localized regime, (\filledtriangle) $\alpha_p\approx 1/2$ in the ergodic regime, ($\blacksquare$) $\alpha_p > 1/2$ in the swappy regime, and ($\bigstar$) $\alpha_p\approx 0$ in the near-SWAP regime as we approach the DU line. \Cref{fig:phase_diag}\subfig{b} also shows clear crossovers between these regimes. with the localized-ergodic crossover consistent with gap ratio results shown in \Cref{fig:static-properties}\subfig{b}.
-Surprisingly, away from $J_z=\pi$ we find exponents consistent with ballistic $\alpha_p \approx 1$ transport or super-ballistic $\alpha_p > 1$ transport; though the connection between the relaxation of local observables to true transport properties is tenuous, and the nature of transport via e.g. conductance measurements is a topic worth interrogating in future research.
-We remark further on these high exponents further in our heuristic discussion of the swappy regime in \Cref{sec:prethermal}.
+Surprisingly, away from $J_z=\pi$ we find exponents consistent with ballistic $\alpha_p \approx 1$ transport or super-ballistic $\alpha_p > 1$ transport; though the connection between the relaxation of local observables to true transport properties is tenuous, and the nature of transport via e.g., conductance measurements is a topic worth interrogating in future research.
+We discuss these large exponents again in the heuristic analysis of the swappy regime in the next section.